Back to blog

 Key findings

-- Just 14% of citations were consensus picks named by all three engines.
-The other 86% depend on which engine the buyer happens to open.
+• 14% of citations were consensus picks named by all three engines.
+The rest depend on which engine the buyer happens to open.

 Why this matters